zzau13/prisma-schema-transformer/README.md

 Manipulate the naming of Model and Field to follow the `camelCase` naming convention.

 - Model name is always singular.
-- Field name is singular by default with the execption of `many-to-many` relation.
+- Field name is singular by default with the exception of `many-to-many` relation.

 ## License

 This project is [MIT licensed](./LICENSE).